 Brian had booked a 35-gig tour and they knew what they were doing and were committed to that.
 But to shove one more show in the middle was another story.
 So, The Beatles kept saying 'no', and the money kept going up.
 They agreed to do it in the end.
 The offer started at $60,000 and finally went to $150,000.

-The Beatles arrived in Kansas at 2am, with around 100 fans waiting in the pouring rain to greet them.
+The Beatles arrived at Municipal Airport at 2am, with around 100 fans waiting in the pouring rain to greet them.
 The group were taken by limousine to the Muehlebach Tower hotel where they stayed in the 18th floor penthouse.
 The hotel later sold their bed linen to a Chicago businessman, who resold it in small pieces as souvenirs.

 20,280 fans attended the unscheduled concert, with tickets costing between $2 and $8.50.
-The Beatles added their version of the Kansas City/Hey-Hey-Hey-Hey! medley to the setlist.
+The Beatles added their version of the Kansas City/Hey-Hey-Hey-Hey! medley to the setlist, which included 12 other songs: Twist And Shout, You Can't Do That, All My Loving, She Loves You, Things We Said Today, Roll Over Beethoven, Can't Buy Me Love, If I Fell, I Want To Hold Your Hand, Boys, A Hard Day's Night and Long Tall Sally.

 The show lasted just 32 minutes, for each of which The Beatles made $4,687.
 The opening act was a local group, Jack Nead and the Jumping Jacks, followed by, in order of appearance, The Bill Black Combo, The Exciters, Clarence 'Frogman' Henry, and Jackie DeShannon.